parob/graphql-http/docs/content/docs/_index.md

 ## Getting Started

-New to GraphQL HTTP Server?
+New to GraphQL HTTP?
 Start with our [Getting Started](./getting-started) guide.

 ## Documentation Structure